GATB/simka/README.md

 Simka computes several ecology distances between N (metagenomic) read sets at the k-mer level.
 Simka is implemented with the GATB library (http://gatb.inria.fr/).

-##Simka scripts and code organisation
+##Simka overall organisation
 * example
-	- 1-basic_usage (learn how to use simka by running simple example)
+	- 1-basic_usage (learn how to use simka by running simple examples)
 	- 2-hpc_usage (learn how to run simka on cloud or grid systems)
 	- 3-simka-pipeline (understand how works each piece of Simka)
 	- data (show how to layout simka input)
 * scripts
-	- visualization (collection of R script to visualize Simka results)
+	- visualization (collection of R scripts to visualize Simka results)
+	- simka2
+		- bin (simka binaries location after compilation)
-	- simka2 (collection of python script for running Simka)
+		- core (collection of python scripts for running Simka)
+		- simka.py (main script for running simka)
+		- simka-hpc.py (script for running simka in HPC mode)
 * src
 	- source code of Simka written in c++
 * tests